DanielCollins96/My-Modern-Blawg/data/blog/forwarding-emails-to-domain-with-cloudflare.md

 ![Email Routing](/static/images/Cloudflare-Email-Routing.png)

-**Receiving emails is that easy**, but sending emails I have yet to do haha (attempted changing the reply-to settings in Gmail but that was just Reply-to), so I will update If I figure that out.
+**Receiving emails is that easy**, but sending emails I have yet to do haha (attempted changing the reply-to settings in Gmail but that was just Reply-to), so I will update if I figure that out.